PundiAI/pundi-docs/pundi-aifx/deploying-on-fxcore-evm/metamask/add-fxcore-network.md

 3\.
 Click 'Save'

-You will be directly switched to f(x)Core's Mainnet now in the network dropdown list.
+You will be directly switched to Pundi AIFX's Mainnet now in the network dropdown list.

-You have successfully added f(x)Core Mainnet Network to your MetaMask!
+You have successfully added Pundi AIFX Mainnet Network to your MetaMask!
 {% endtab %}

 {% tab title="Dhobyghaut-Testnet" %}